-Growing up, football seemed like a tougher sport than today, in the good old days when the Pittsburgh Steelers defense was the immovable object of the gridiron.
-And at the center of that defense was middle linebacker Jack Lambert, whose characteristically toothless smile helped make him not only a defensive legend, but an immortal image from my childhood.
+Growing up, football seemed like a tougher sport than today.
+In the good old days, the Pittsburgh Steelers defense was the immovable object of the gridiron.
+At the center of that defense was middle linebacker Jack Lambert, whose characteristically toothless smile helped make him not only a defensive legend, but an immortal image from my childhood.

 Jack Lambert was not a priority pick for the Steelers.
 Originally a quarterback at Kent State, he shifted over to defense in his sophomore year, first as a defensive end, then as middle linebacker in his junior year.
 When he helped Kent State win a MAC football championship and play in the Tangerine Bowl, he put himself in a place to be noticed.
 NFL scouts who came out to see more high-profile players took notice of the tough, fast, smart middle linebacker who was named MVP for Kent State.

-After his senior year, many in the NFL thought Jack Lambert was too small for the NFL, but the Pittsburgh Steelers in the second round, though he didn’t get to play until starting middle linebacker Henry Davis was injured.
+After his senior year, many in the NFL thought Jack Lambert was too small to successfully make the jump to the professional level.
+The Pittsburgh Steelers didn’t agree with this line of thinking and drafted Lambert in the second round, though he didn’t get to play until starting middle linebacker Henry Davis was injured.
 Once on the field, though, Lambert proved himself, becoming NFL Defensive Rookie of the Year and helping the Pittsburgh Steelers win their first Super Bowl (IX), beating the Vikings in an epic defensive struggle 16-6.

 A Professional Asset

 However, Lambert himself would later be compared to a Viking, because of the portrait of him painted by Merv Corning.
 Showing his toothless snarl from inside his Steelers helmet and wearing his disheveled grey overcoat against the chill Pittsburgh winter, it’s easy to see how his intensity would intimidate foes and inspire teammates.